leonx99x/lavademo/README.md

 To run the application locally, use the following command in your project directory:

-bash
-Copy code
-yarn start
-This will start the development server and the application will be available at http://localhost:3000.
+docker_run shell codes can run development setting in docker.
+To run you need docker installed.

 ### Building the Application

-To build the application for production, run the following command:
+To build the application for production, run the following command(since build was slow I removed from shell codes):

 bash
 Copy code